 Pews or chairs

-As shelter-in-place orders begin to be lifted and you begin to make plans gather again, ministry leaders are encouraged to pay close attention to how you'll protect your congregation from the spread of germs.
+Ministry leaders are encouraged to pay close attention to how you protect your congregation from the spread of germs.

-If your church “passes the plate” for your tithes and offerings, consider alternative means of taking an offering for the time-being, like a drop box, or online giving.
+If your church used to “pass the plate” for tithes and offerings, consider alternative means of taking an offering for the time-being, like a drop box or online giving.
 See our Giving in Digital Times article.

 You can address other, commonly touched surfaces by propping open select, monitored doors, if it’s warm enough, or having gloved greeters hold open doors at a safe distance.
 Additionally, consider closing off certain areas of your building – like low-traffic bathrooms – to concentrate cleaning.

-As churches return to normal ministry operations, it may seem overwhelming to embrace the “new normal” of deep cleanings and limiting touch.
-That said, churches are encouraged to implement good risk management practices to try to create safe, healthy worship environments.
+It may seem overwhelming to embrace the “new normal” of deep cleanings and limiting touch.
+That said, churches are encouraged to follow good risk management practices to create safe, healthy worship environments.